Discernment

 And yet, Jen’s level of “mastery of the text” – to the point that she is instructing people in the text and teaching them how to improve discipleship – has not sufficiently guarded her against partnering with women who are largely responsible for the bulk of false teaching aimed at women today, who don’t teach “basic comprehension-level mastery of the text,” and who have continued to lower the bar and perpetuate low expectations for biblical literacy.
 Jen has associated with, talked to, and listened to the teaching of these women far more than I have, I’m certain.
 How does she not see this?

-Finally, in the same way that the influence Steven Furtick has on Lysa TerKeurst as her pastor is worrisome, I’ve been seeing some things over the past few years with Jen’s pastor, Matt Chandler, and his wife, Lauren Chandler (with whom Jen sometimes appears at conferences), that have given me pause.
+Finally, in the same way that the influence Steven Furtick has on Lysa TerKeurst as her pastor is worrisome, I’ve seen some things over the years with Jen’s pastor, Matt Chandler, and his wife, Lauren Chandler (with whom Jen has appeared at conferences; screenshot), that have given me pause.

-Jen is pastored by Matt, and as a ministry leader and staff member at The Village Church, she works under his direction and influence.
+As a member of The Village Church, Jen is pastored by Matt, and as a ministry leader there (though no longer a staff member), she works under his direction and influence.
 Over the past few years, Matt has publicly praised or affirmed false teachers like Ann VoskampBeth Moore, and Jesus Culture.
-He has raised some questions about the extent of his continuationism by playing this video prior to a sermon, and with His notorious “pirate ship prophecy“.
+He has raised some questions about the extent of his continuationism with His notorious “pirate ship prophecy“.
 He allows Bethel and Israel Houghton (Joel Osteen’s former worship leader) music to be used for worship at his church.
 Matt allows his wife, a worship leader at TVC, to select this music, and to yoke with and be influenced by numerous false teachers.
 Matt and Lauren and their associations with false teachers have undoubtedly influenced Jen.
+Additionally, Matt’s character and personal integrity were sullied in 2022 when he had to take a leave of absence after admitting to an “inappropriate” texting relationship with another woman.

 Additional Resources: